-Inhalation Toxicology
+In Vitro Inhalation Toxicology Services

 Inhalation is a major exposure route for humans, and evaluating inhalation toxicity potential is vital when establishing the safety of new chemicals and products.
-Typically, inhalation toxicity assessments are conducted in rodents.
+Typically, inhalation toxicity testing is conducted in rodents.
 However, due to physiological differences between humans and rodents, the results of these in vivo studies may not accurately reflect human responses.
-Increasingly, regulators are calling for alternatives to animal studies, as part of a worldwide push that will both reduce costs and provide more human-relevant results.

-Our Solutions
+Our Inhalation Testing Solutions

 ImmuONE specialises in assessing alveolar macrophage responses.
 These tissue-resident immune cells are the first line of defence against invading respiratory pathogens, and it is important to know how the substances that we inhale affect them.
-If a particular substance provokes a strong macrophage reaction, we can reasonably assume that that this substance could cause harm to human lung tissue.
-At ImmuONE, we can analyse the impact of substances on the lung using either in vitro rat macrophages or our human alveolar macrophage-like models ImmuPHAGE™ and ImmuLUNG™.
+If a particular substance provokes a strong macrophage reaction, we can reasonably assume that this substance could cause harm to human lung tissue.

-ImmuONE’s HCIA assays can also be used to evaluate how compounds affect alveolar epithelial cells.
+morph_ONE assay can also be used to evaluate how compounds affect alveolar epithelial cells.

 Some inhaled substances may damage the alveolar epithelial barrier, potentially leading to pneumonia, acute lung injury and acute respiratory distress syndrome.
 Using our model ImmuLUNG™, which combines alveolar epithelial and alveolar macrophage-like cells, we can evaluate the effects of compounds on epithelial barrier integrity.

-Our standard tests include:
+Our standard in vitro inhalation testing techniques include:

-Other services we offer
+Other preclinical testing services we offer

 Mitochondrial activity assays